nobrakal/lint_ligo/README.md

 ## Rules syntax

-A rules file contains a language and a list of rule.
+A rules file contains a language and a list of rules.
 The file must follow the following syntax:

 ```
 <rules> ::=